kubermatic/docs/content/kubermatic/v2.13/upgrading/_index.en.md

 # Upgrading

-This section contains import upgrade notes you should read before upgrading Kubermatic to the next minor version.
+This section contains import upgrade notes you should read before upgrading Kubermatic Kubernetes Platform(KKP) to the next minor version.

-**Important:** Kubermatic only supports upgrades from one minor version to the next.
-You must not omit a minor version when doing an upgrade of your Kubermatic installation.
+**Important:** KKP only supports upgrades from one minor version to the next.
+You must not omit a minor version when doing an upgrade of your KKP installation.